hirotyjp/remote-power-on/README.md

 # Turn on PC using Relay

-As Wake-On-LAN doesn't work properly after my Windows 11 PC has been updated by Windows update, I stopped struggling changing NIC and WoL configuration.
+Wake-On-LAN had been working well in my PC previously, but it suddenly didn't work properly after Windows update updated something.
+I was struggling to find out the root cause with changing NIC and WoL configuration, but finally I gave up.
-After that I decided to use physical power on method using a relay module and PI.
-This method is really much more reliable than WoL.
+Now I decided to use physical power on method using a relay module and PI.
+I can say this way is more reliable than WoL.

 <img width="663" height="472" alt="image" src="https://github.com/user-attachments/assets/467d92f9-1cbc-447b-9333-2510c239df92" />